Jordan Rakei

-Jordan Rakei (born 23 May 1992) is a New Zealand-Australian musician, singer, songwriter and record producer currently based in London, United Kingdom.
+Jordan Rakei (born 23 May 1992) is a New Zealand–Australian musician, singer, songwriter and record producer currently based in London, United Kingdom.
 Rakei has also released and performed under the moniker Dan Kye.

 Early life

-Rakei was born in 1992 in the small town of Tokoroa on New Zealand's North Island to a New Zealander mother and a Cook Islands Māori father.
+Rakei was born in 1992 in Tokoroa, in the Waikato of New Zealand's North Island, to a Pākehā mother and a Cook Islands Māori father.
 At the age of three, Rakei and his family moved to Brisbane, Australia.
 He lived in Brisbane until he made the move to London in 2015.

 Music career

 2013–2016: Early career and debut album

 Rakei's first releases were Live at Recording Oasis and Franklin's Room EPs in 2013, self-released, aged 21 years old.
 Less than a year later in 2014, Rakei releases, Groove Curse EP, was the first release on the Soul Has No Tempo label.
 Less than a year after this EP, he made the move to London.

 After working with artists such as FKJ and Tom Misch, in December 2015 he was part of a Grammy nomination for his work on Disclosure's track "Masterpiece", released on their 2015 album Caracal.

 Rakei released his debut album Cloak through his own label, 4101 Records on 3 June 2016.
 Later that year, he unveiled his dancefloor alias Dan Kye, and released his first EP, titled Joy, Ease, Lightness, on Rhythm Section records.